Eat the rainbow

 Unearthing facts about fruit and veg

 Packed with essential vitamins, minerals and fibre, fruit and vegetables are a vital part of a healthy pregnancy diet.
-Find out how eating your 7-a-day can influence your baby’s future development and learn how to include more fruit and vegetables at mealtimes.
+Find out how eating your 5 to 7-a-day of fruit and vegetables can influence your baby’s future development and learn how to include more fruit and vegetables at mealtimes.

 Going green (red, orange and yellow)